alex-r-bigelow/hanpuku/README.md

-# iD3 #
+# hanpuku #

-iD3 is an interface between d3.js and Adobe Illustrator, enabling a more flexible data visualization workflow.
+Hanpuku is an interface between d3.js and Adobe Illustrator, enabling a more flexible data visualization workflow.
 Data bindings no longer disappear when you edit a d3-generated graphic in Illustrator; those bindings now survive custom edits, and even get saved inside native .ai files.